vnecoms1/Mgt_Developertoolbar/README.md

-Mgt Developer Toolbar for Magento 2
+Vnecoms Developer Toolbar for Magento 2
 ============================

-The Mgt Developer Toolbar is a must have for Magento 2 developers and frontend guys.
+The Vnecoms Developer Toolbar is a must have for Magento 2 developers and frontend guys.
 The toolbar shows you all important information for performance optimisation and magento development.

 ![Profiler](doc/static_files/profiler.png "Profiler")